plank/snapshots/README.md

 ##### Events

-- `Plank\Events\VersionCreated`
+- `Plank\Events\SnapshotCreated`
   - Fired after a new version model is created
   - Hooked on to by the package to run all the versioned migrations, but can be disabled by setting [`auto_migrate`](#auto-migration) to `false`

 #### Version Repository

-The `ManagesVersions` interface is a minimal interface for a `Version` repository required for the migrator to function.
-The package provides a `VersionRepository` class which implements this interface, but it can be overridden by the consumer by creating a class which implements the `Plank\Contracts\ManagesVersions` contract, and specifying it as the [`repository`](#repository) in the configuration file.
+The `ManagesSnapshots` interface is a minimal interface for a `Version` repository required for the migrator to function.
+The package provides a `SnapshotRepository` class which implements this interface, but it can be overridden by the consumer by creating a class which implements the `Plank\Contracts\ManagesSnapshots` contract, and specifying it as the [`repository`](#repository) in the configuration file.

 The repository is responsible for querying existing versions and managing the active version.
 It is not used to create new versions, as that is out of scope for the package.